 Add clarification that LAW does not restrict use of values in OBX-2 for a given style of observation.
 For example, a Graph could use “NA” if it had a small number of values.
 Also, review guidance LAW provides for sending qualitative results.
 Use of CE, TX, and Flags (OBX-8) are possibilities.
 How much guidance is needed?
-Review discussions in OBX-2, OBX-5, and OBX-5 to make sure unnecessary restrictions are not implied.
+Review discussions in OBX-2, OBX-5, and OBX-8 to make sure unnecessary restrictions are not implied.

-Pre-adopt CR-126748 from v2.8.
+Pre-adopt OOCR-126-748 from v2.8.
 This CR defines a New Patient group in the ORL responses that is Optional.
 Pre-adopting the change request solves the following problems:

 The patient group in OML^O33 is optional.
 However, if the response group is provided in ORL^O34, the PID segment is required.
 If no patient information is provided in OML^O33, then what information should be provided in ORL^O34?
 All ORL messages have this problem.